 It’s important to understand how your credit card works so you can avoid paying unnecessary interest and late fees.
-Credit cards are a convenient way to make purchases so it’s no wonder over 70% of Australians have a credit card.
+Credit cards are a convenient way to make purchases so it’s no wonder over 13 million Australians have a credit card.
 To help maximise your benefits from using a credit card we’ve put together 4 things you need to know.

 Keep in mind, these are just examples based on Heritage credit cards– it’s important to find out exactly what applies to your particular credit card.